open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 scenarios and take corrective actions.
 Additionally, it ensures that well-behaved systems can perform metric stream manipulation without undesired degradation or loss of visibility.

+Note that violations of the Single-Writer principle are not semantic errors, generally they result from misconfiguration.
+Whereas semantic errors can sometimes be corrected by configuring Views, violations of the Single-Writer principle can be corrected by differentiating the `Resource` used or by ensuring that streams for a given `Resource` and `Attribute` set do not overlap.

 ## Temporality